-An artistic alchemist walking among us." –The Austin Chronicle
+"An artistic alchemist walking among us." –The Austin Chronicle

 Like their artistic practice, their scholarship also centers on live performance as it intersects with questions of time and space.
 This research takes them into the convergent fields of theatre and performance studies, queer and transgender studies, critical race and ethnic studies, disability studies, trauma studies, and affect theory.
-Their first book, Time Slips: Queer Temporalities, Contemporary Performance, and the Hole of History, was recently published by Northwestern University Press (2017) as part of the Performance Works Series (edited by Patrick Anderson and Nicholas Ridout).
-Times Slips examines the capacity of performance to rewrite histories of racial and sexual violence, as well as to reveal queer futures not determined by past harm.
-The book also experiments with form, moving between academic vernacular and creative nonfiction.
+Their first book, Time Slips: Queer Temporalities, Contemporary Performance, and the Hole of History (Northwestern University Press 2017) examines the capacity of performance to rewrite histories of racial and sexual violence, as well as to reveal queer futures not determined by past harm.
+The book also experiments with form, moving between academic prose and creative nonfiction.
 Time Slips was a 2018 finalist for the Lambda Literary Award in LGBTQ Studies.

 Since 2018, Jaclyn has been teaching in the Theatre Department at Reed College, where they teach studio-based courses in acting, directing, devising, and site-specific performance alongside seminars in performance and critical theory—training students to be skilled theatre artists as well as astute semioticians of the worlds that they create on stage.
 At Reed, Jaclyn also teaches in the interdisciplinary Comparative Race and Ethnicity Studies Program.
 They have also taught at Haverford College, Hampshire College, Mount Holyoke College, and Northern Arizona University, and served as a guest speaker at the Associated Colleges of the Midwest, Arizona State University, Brown University, Dickinson College, Princeton University, St. Edward’s University, the University of Pennsylvania, and the University of Texas at Austin–as well as in various community-based contexts, including the Dell Jewish Community Center, St. Stephen’s Episcopal School, and Nellie Muir Elementary School.